 At UTSA, I have received the President’s Distinguished Faculty Achievement Award in Research Achievement (Tenured Category) which “recognizes, encourages and rewards faculty who have conducted a sustained program of high-quality, high-impact research that has translated into national and international recognition and has made a substantial contribution to the faculty member’s field.”
 I have also received the Stumberg Researcher of the Year Award, UTSA (Tenured Category), which recognizes the most research active tenured faculty in the College of Liberal and Fine Arts at UTSA.I have also been the recipient of UTSA’s Lutcher Brown Fellowship which is awarded to select newly tenured faculty who have demonstrated an outstanding record of excellence in their scholarly activities and commitment to student success.
 I also have interests in philosophy of space and space exploration and recently taught a course –“the first university philosophy course taught fully in the metaverse“– on Philosophy and Science of Space Exploration (PoSE) with my colleague Chris Packham.
 Here is a nice review of the course in San Antonio Express News.

 I have spent Spring 2022 as a Visiting Fellow at the Center for Philosophy of Science at University of Pittsburgh.
+I am a faculty partner at the Collaborating Centre for Values-based Practice in Health and Social Care at St. Catherine’s College at the University of Oxford.
 I am also an honorary research fellow at the Center for Olfactory Research and Applications at the Institute of Philosophy at the School of Advanced Study, University of London, UK.
-I am the Poster Forum chair for the 2022 Philosophy of Science Association Meeting in Pittsburgh.
+I have served as the Poster Forum chair for the 2022 Philosophy of Science Association Meeting in Pittsburgh.